-Important site and District Policies, programs and expectations are outlined in the Student Handbook on pages 11 through 42.
+Important site and District Policies, programs and expectations are outlined in the Student Handbook on pages 11 through 43.
 It is imperative that students AND parents are informed of these policies and procedures.
 Please read through this information thoroughly.
 All students and parents are required to sign and return the signature form to school indicating receipt of these documents.

-I,and my parent/guardia an, , have received information, understand, and accept the responsion luding: • Attendance Procedures (page 15) • Student code of conduct (pages 26 - 46) • CUSD Bus Infraction Information (page 42) • School insurance information (separate handout) • BYOT agreement (pages 45 - 46) in the stud lent agenda Our son/daughter may participate in internet activities. (circle one) NO YES Our son's/daughter's photograph may be used for official s which may include the school newsletter or website, district NO YES Parent/Guardian Signature Da te Student Signature Da te Student ID# NOTE: CUSD is moving towards electronic signatures.
-If you have access, p https://campus.cusd80.com/campus/portal/chandler.jsp to electronically sign t Registration Link.
-If you do not have access to the internet, please sign and r Student Confinement for Discipline Purposes (A.R.S. this document.
-Once in return form to your stude the portal, clic nt's designate ck the Online ed teacher.
-Parent Notification and Consent 5 60 00 1 11 Please read the information that has been provided regarding this topic on pagform. ge 5 of the Student Hand book before o completing this The District does not engage in the use of confinement for disciplinary purpose is required to notify parents/guardians that confinement may be used for disprior written parental consent in the event it is used.
-Please indicate your consent or refusal to the use of confinement of your child to box below and signing where indicated. ciplinary purposes and provide a pro cess to obtain I have read the notification included on page 5 of the Student Handboo for disciplinary purposes if determined appropriate by school personnel e of confinem ent of my child I have read the notification included on page 5 of the Student Handboo my child for disciplinary purposes if determined appropriate by school the use of co nfinement of Parent/Guardian Signature Date
+STUDENT/PARENT ACKNOWLEDGEMENT OF HANDBOOK AND SCHOOL RULES

+and my parent/guardian,

+I, \\\\ have received information, understand and accept the responsibilities outlined in the student agenda including:

+- Attendance Procedures (page 15) •

+- Student code of conduct (pages 26 43) •

+- CUSD Bus Infraction Information (page 44)

+- School insurance information (separate handout) •

+- BYOT agreement (pages 47 48)

+Our son/daughter may participate in internet activities. (circle one) NO YES Our son's/daughter's photograph may be used for official which may include the school newsletter or website, district NO YES

+Parent/Guardian Signature Date Student Signature Date

+Student ID#

+NOTE: CUSD is moving towards electronic signatures.
+If you have access, please log into the Infinite Campus Parent Portal at https://campus.cusd80.com/campus/portal/chandler.jsp to electronically sign this document.
+Once in the portal, click the Online Registration Link.
+If you do not have access to the internet, please sign and return form to your student's designated teacher.

+Student Confinement for Discipline Purposes (A.R.S. §15-843 and Policy JK and JLDB): Parent Notification and Consent

+Please read the information that has been provided regarding this topic on page 4 of the Student Handbook before completing this form.

+The District does not engage in the use of confinement for disciplinary purposes.
+However, pursuant to A.R.S. §15-843, the District is required to notify parents/guardians that confinement may be used for disciplinary purposes and provide a process to obtain prior written parental consent in the event it is used.

+Please indicate your consent or refusal to the use of confinement of your child for disciplinary purposes by checking the appropriate box below and signing where indicated.

+I have read the notification included on page 5 of the Student Handbook and consent to the use of confinement of my child for disciplinary purposes if determined appropriate by school personnel.

+I have read the notification included on page 5 of the Student Handbook and do not consent to the use of confinement of my child for disciplinary purposes if determined appropriate by school personnel.

+Parent/Guardian Signature

+Date